Who is it for?

 Managing for Social Purpose

-In year 3 students will take a total of 3 core modules and 4 elective modules with a credit value of 120 credits.
+In year 3 students will take a total of 3 core modules and 4 or 5 elective modules with a credit value of 120 credits.

 You will carry out a major piece of independent work where you can apply what you have learned in the course to a business management issue which interests you.
 You should choose a subject which is relevant to the stream that you are taking.
-You can apply for the corporate responsibility option where you will work on your project alongside the Corporate Social Responsibility department within an organisation.
+Students with an average grade of 65 and above at programme stage two may choose to do the 30 credit final year project or apply for the corporate responsibility option where you will work on your project alongside the Corporate Social Responsibility department within an organisation.

 Research methods and data analysis